These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 Forming beliefs about their body, their worth, their future.

-Making decisions about who to trust, what to share, what risks to take.
+Making decisions about who to trust, what to share, and what risks to take.

 Building their identity largely without your input.